Implications of zero-growth economics analysed with an agent-based model

-Moreover, the concept of decoupling is deeply rooted in the neoclassical circular flow vision of the economy, which is inconsistent when viewed from the perspective of the ecology -- the economy is an open subsystem of a larger finite and closed total system, the Earth's biosphere \citep[p.~6]{daly1996beyond}.
-As outlined in Nicholas Georgescu-Roegen's seminal work, the fundamentals of an economic process is to transform low entropy inputs into high entry outputs \citep[p.~276-283]{georgescuroegen1972entropy}.
-Hence, it is impossible for the global economy to continuously grow without limit because low entropy inputs from the environment, such as natural resources, become depleted and high entropy outputs, such as material waste and emissions, are accumulated.
-This continuous growth dynamic is evidently unsustainable on a finite planet. \cite{parrique2019decoupling} conclude that there is no empirical evidence to support decoupling and that it remains unlikely to occur in the near future.
-Furthermore, \cite{ward2016decoupling} demonstrate using an IPAT\footnote{The IPAT model is a simple formulation of environmental impact (I) as a function of population ($P$), affluence ($A$), and technology ($T$): $I=PAT$.} model that economic growth cannot be decoupled from growth in material and energy use. \cite{wiedmann2020scientists} show that resource use and pollutant emissions grow more rapidly than the efficiency of technology, which relates to the Jevons' paradox, where gains in efficiency antithetically cause a rise in production and consumption \citep{alcott2005jevons}. \cite{slamervsak2024post_growth} further exhibit how low growth rates make it more feasible to reach mitigation goals consistent with a 1.5°C-2°C average temperature rise above pre-industrial levels.
-Therefore, it is unlikely that decoupling alone will be enough to mitigate climate change, resource depletion, and environmental breakdown.
-Zero-growth will be a necessary outcome due to these factors affecting the economy giving no alternative, and governments will have to stop targeting real GDP growth.
+The idea of decoupling is bound to an unrealistic circular flow vision of economies, which is inconsistent with the physics of thermodynamics.
+As outlined in Georgescu-Roegen's seminal work \citep{georgescuroegen1972entropy}, and later discussed by \cite{daly1996beyond}, fundamental to the economic process is the transformation of low-entropy input from the environment and the simultaneous return of high-entropy polluting output.
+Hence, it is impossible for the global economy to continuously grow, because low-entropy inputs, such as the finite flow of solar energy and the finite set of terrestrial materials, become depleted, and high-entropy outputs, such as material waste and emissions, are accumulated.
+Explicit IPAT\footnote{The IPAT model is a simple formulation of environmental impact (I) as a function of population ($P$), affluence ($A$), and technology ($T$): $I=PAT$.} modelling in \cite{ward2016decoupling} concurred, demonstrating that economic growth cannot be decoupled from growth in material and energy use. \cite{wiedmann2020scientists} discussed how resource use and pollutant emissions grow more rapidly than the efficiency of technology, which relates to Jevons' paradox, whereby gains in efficiency cause a rise in production and consumption \citep{alcott2005jevons}.
+Looking empirically, \cite{parrique2019decoupling} and \cite{hickel2020green} could find no real-world evidence to support decoupling and green growth theory.